kokizzu/kokizzu-benchmark/ser-deser/README.md

 - github.com/surrealdb/cork
 - github.com/et-nik/binngo
 - github.com/ichiban/tnetstrings
+- github.com/bytedance/sonic
+- github.com/segmentio/encoding/json

 * = not safe for >2^53

 ## TL;DR

 - `goccy/go-json` the fastest on all use case, but if you need to store integer more than the JSON standard (2^53), then  `vmihailenco/msgpack/v5` on average is the fastest and best for map to struct use case. `mitchellh/mapstructure` the best for struct to map/map use case.
+- beware that some library not truly compatible with stdlib (encoding/json) even if they are claim to be.

 ## How to run?